christofs/bibliographie18/analysis/readme.md

 As shown above, editorship is an area of particularly intense collaboration in the community of Dix-huitiémistes, based on the data in the bibliography.

 The following is an experimental attempt at a network visualization of the top 20 co-editors (and all of their co-editors).
 The data of collaborations for edited volumes and editions has been massively reduced for this visualization.
+See the coeditor data in the `data` folder for more details.

 ![](figures/coeditors_top1.svg)

+This is available also as a [zoom-able image file](https://raw.githubusercontent.com/christofs/bibliographie18/main/analysis/figures/coeditors_top1.svg).